What is OCR?

 Traditional OCR

-Traditional OCR focuses on recognizing printed text, making it ideal for standard documents like books and newspapers.
-It's reliable and efficient for most common uses.
+Traditional OCR focuses on recognizing printed text, making it suitable for standard documents like books and newspapers.
+It is reliable and efficient for most common uses.

 Intelligent Character Recognition (ICR)

-ICR is a step ahead, designed to read handwritten text.
+ICR goes further by reading handwritten text.
 It learns and adapts to different handwriting styles, improving accuracy over time.

 Optical Mark Recognition (OMR)

-OMR is used to capture data from forms like surveys and tests, where respondents fill in checkboxes or circles.
-It's widely used in educational testing and market research, speeding up data collection and analysis.
+OMR is used to capture data from forms such as surveys and tests, where respondents fill in checkboxes or circles.
+It is widely used in educational testing and market research to speed up data collection and analysis.

 Challenges in OCR